The .22 Hornet is an old school varmint hunting cartridge that, despite being something of a niche caliber, has managed to persevere through today.

 The Ruger 77/22 is exactly what you’d expect from a Ruger varmint rifle.

 It has Ruger’s famous quality with integral scope mounts, a three position safety, sling swivel studs, and a precise, cold hammer-forged barrel engineered for accuracy.
-It doesn’t have sights though, so be prepared to use a scope or add your own irons.
+It doesn’t have sights though, so prepare to use a scope or add your own irons.

 I prefer the model 7201, with the American walnut stock, over the model 7204, with the green mountain stock, but that’s just my tastes.